harjoc/goodreads-group-books/README.md

 Copy config-example.py to config.py and edit it.

 Then list the group members: `./listbooks.py members`.
-This will save them to the group_fn listed in config.py.
+This will save them to the group_fn configured in config.py.

 Then list the books: `./listbooks.py`.
-This will create pickles for each user in shelves_dir/<userid>.
+This will create pickles for each user in shelves_dir as configured in config.py.

 Then create a html list sorted by frequency: `./sort.py shelves_dir > top.html`.